-Windows can have frames as can doors.
-Toilets are connected directly to the mains, unlike caravan toilets which have to be emptied regularly.
+Windows have frames as do doors.
+Toilets are connected directly to the mains, unlike tpuring caravan toilets which have to be emptied regularly.
 Mains water is routine as can be lashings of hot water, available 24 hours per day.
-The finishing of the average static home is far superior to a Touring Caravan simply because the use is different.
+The finishing of the average static home is far superior to a touring caravan simply because the use is different.

-Many static homes are situated in Parklands and their interiors border on the luxurious.
-Able to sleep up to eight people, static caravans are ideal for holidays or entertaining friends and unlike their distant cousins, the Touring Caravan, they are as functional in winter as they are on the hottest summer days.
+Many static homes are situated in parklands and their interiors border on the luxurious.
+Able to sleep up to eight people, static caravans are ideal for holidays or entertaining friends.
+Unlike their distant cousins, the touring caravan, they are as functional in winter as they are on the hottest summer days.

 This can only be achieved by using certain materials which must be both strong and light.
 In the main, two materials figure prominently – aluminium for the shell and various types of plastics for the inside.
 Other materials required in the construction may not be light at all.
 An example of this is the caravans steel chassis and the very strong safety glass windows.